ananfito/basketball-scoreboard/README.md

 ## My Process

 As part of the project, a skeleton outline of the HTML and CSS files were provided, but the JavaScript was blank.
-I started by filling in the missing pieces in the HTLM file and then adding styling to the CSS file to match the design specifications.
+I started by filling in the missing pieces in the HTML file and then adding styling to the CSS file to match the design specifications.
 Finally, I added the JavaScript variables and functions to make the scoreboard functional.

 The original project specifications only required the addition of points, but I added the ability to subtract a point (in case of an error) and the ability to reset the scores (without having to refresh the page).